-&lt;sup>15If $R^{FX} = R$ the planner may hold foreign reserves, but imposing $FX{t+1} = 0$ for every t on her allocation does not prevent the planner from reaching the first best.
+15 If $R^{FX} = R$ the planner may hold foreign reserves, but imposing $FX{t+1} = 0$ for every t on her allocation does not prevent the planner from reaching the first best.
 See the appendix for the details.

-&lt;sup>16To be precise, if the economy starts with a positive amount of reserves $(FX_0 > 0)$ and it is hit by a bad credit shock during the first period $(\kappa_0 = \kappa_L)$ the planner may use the initial stock of reserves to finance working capital and $D_0$ may be positive.
+The To be precise, if the economy starts with a positive amount of reserves $(FX_0 > 0)$ and it is hit by a bad credit shock during the first period $(\kappa_0 = \kappa_L)$ the planner may use the initial stock of reserves to finance working capital and D_0 may be positive.
 Even in this case, $FX{t+1} = 0$ for any t and so $D_t = 0$ for any t > 0.

-in the use of imported inputs.
-These two terms are equivalent to the ones that would arise in the competitive equilibrium allocation (13).
-The second term on the right-hand side is specific to the social planner problem and captures the benefits derived from the increase in the stock of knowledge implied by an increase in the use of imported inputs.
+social planner problem and captures the benefits derived from the increase in the stock of knowledge implied by an increase in the use of imported inputs.
 Increasing the stock of knowledge is beneficial for two reasons.
 First, the social planner internalizes the fact that a higher usage of imported inputs today leads to higher knowledge and higher productivity tomorrow and thus to a higher amount of tradable goods produced in the future.
 Second, the social planner internalizes the fact that an increase in productivity tomorrow relaxes the borrowing constraint by increasing the sum that foreign investors can recover in case of default.
 These two effects imply that in every period the amount of imported inputs used is higher in the social planner allocation than in the competitive equilibrium without policy intervention.
 Because of this, the economy grows at a faster rate under the social planner allocation compared to the competitive equilibrium with no policy intervention.